A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Divergence and Entropy for Specific Scoring Rules

-This section provide specifics for several scoring rules $S_L$ of applied interest.
-To provide a simple overview, Table \ref{tab:scores} lists the scoring rules and the outcome types they refer to, whereas Table \ref{tab:scores2} presents the corresponding expressions for the disagreement component of the linear pool's entropy.
-Sections \ref{sec:se} to \ref{sec:rps} provide details on the scoring rules listed in the tables.
+This section provides specifics for various scoring rules $S_L$ of applied interest (see Table \ref{tab:scores}).
+While Table \ref{tab:scores2} presents expressions for the divergence and entropy of each scoring rule, Sections \ref{sec:se} to \ref{sec:energy_score} provide further context.